Tom-Draper/Dartboard/README.md

 The following results show the highest expected value (global maxima) found given a kernel size.
 It shows the path taken by the gradient descent to reach that maxima.
 For each of these results, d (the distance away from current point to test the expected value of nearby points) is 5.
 As shown down below, kernel sizes up to 296 give a maxima centered on or near the triple 20 position.
 Kernel sizes of 297 and above moved the optimal position to aim to near the triple 19.

+### Converting kernel size in pixels --> standard deviation of a player's throw in mm

+For these results to be useful, we need to be able to convert a particular kernel size to a players accuracy and vice versa.
+Doing this will allow a player to record the standard deviation of x amount of throws, and select the equivalent kernel size.
+Running the algorithm with the given kernel size will give them the optimum location for that specific player to aim for.
+Kernel sizes are described in the form of the the number of elements (dartboard values) they cover (e.g. 50x50).
+When creating the gaussian kernel, I experimented with different values of sigma (standard deviation) until the entire Gaussian distribution could fit on the kernel whilst being as large as possible (as shown in the above image).
+The standard deviation value I used was 0.3.
+This means a central ring (of radius 0.3 * the kernel size) contains all points within 1 standard deviation of the mean.
+Now to find the length of one pixel in mm.
+I measured the width of the inner dartboard ring that contains dartboard values to be 338mm +- 1mm.
+The dartboard image used was 1200x1200 pixels, but the width of the area that contains dartboard values is 904 pixels.
+Therefore each pixel must be 338/904 = 0.373894mm in length (6 d.p.).
+This means for a 50x50 kernel, 1 standard deviation would have a width of 0.3 * 50 * 2 = 30 pixels, which is equivalent to 30 * 0.373894 = 11.22mm (2 d.p.).

+Formula: s.d. used for kernel (0.3 hard-coded) * kernel size in pixels * 2 (to give diameter) * length of one pixel in mm (found to be 0.373894)

+68% of darts should land within one standard deviation of the mean.
+To find the standard deviation of your throw:
+- Choose a position on the dartboard to aim at (this will be the mean position)
+- Create a sheet of paper that is large enough to stick to the front of the dartboard, with a layer of strong tape (e.g. electrical tape) covering the paper
+- Stick this material to the front of the dartboard and create a recognisable hole for the mean position you're going to aim for
+- Throw 100 darts at that position
+- Count the outer most 32 dart holes and measure the distance in mm from the mean position (point you were aiming at) to the 32nd outermost dart hole.
+This is your standard deviation.

 ### Kernel = (50x50)
+Player's dart throw has 11.2mm standard deviation.
 ![50-kernel](https://user-images.githubusercontent.com/41476809/92312059-35442980-efb5-11ea-9a15-bb23715bfb27.png)

 ### Kernel = (75x75)
+Player dart throw has 16.83mm standard deviation.
 ![75-kernel](https://user-images.githubusercontent.com/41476809/92312093-8f44ef00-efb5-11ea-838f-0c870ff4d293.png)

 ### Kernel = (100x100)
+Player dart throw has 22.43mm standard deviation.
 ![100-kernel](https://user-images.githubusercontent.com/41476809/92312130-d59a4e00-efb5-11ea-8fa3-d04b5de215f0.png)

 ### Kernel = (150x150)
+Player dart throw has 33.65mm standard deviation.
 ![150-kernel](https://user-images.githubusercontent.com/41476809/92312155-11cdae80-efb6-11ea-89b1-10066f0f8d1e.png)

 ### Kernel = (200x200)
+Player dart throw has 44.87mm standard deviation.
 ![200-kernel](https://user-images.githubusercontent.com/41476809/92312198-7db01700-efb6-11ea-892e-8fd199ad2c2b.png)

 ### Kernel = (250x250)
+Player dart throw has 56.08mm standard deviation.
 ![250-kernel](https://user-images.githubusercontent.com/41476809/92312255-ea2b1600-efb6-11ea-87ed-3566933d23fc.png)

 ### Kernel = (290x290)
+Player dart throw has 65.06mm standard deviation.
 ![290-kernel](https://user-images.githubusercontent.com/41476809/92312394-ffed0b00-efb7-11ea-917e-0d0f4a5e90c7.png)

 ### Kernel = (296x296)
+Player dart throw has 66.40mm standard deviation.
 ![296-kernel](https://user-images.githubusercontent.com/41476809/92312493-f021f680-efb8-11ea-9526-89e8fa7c4ec5.png)

 ### Kernel = (297x297)
+Player dart throw has 66.63mm standard deviation.
 ![297-kernel](https://user-images.githubusercontent.com/41476809/92312528-6292d680-efb9-11ea-8378-6459e96be82d.png)